-In March, April and May 2016, the Financial Accounting Standards Board ("FASB"), issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the new revenue standard: (a) to clarify the implementation guidance on principal versus agent considerations, (b) to clarify the identification of performance obligations and the licensing implementation guidance and (c) to address certain issues in the guidance on assessing collectibility, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
+In March, April and May 2016, the FASB, issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the new revenue standard: (a) to clarify the implementation guidance on principal versus agent considerations, (b) to clarify the identification of performance obligations and the licensing implementation guidance and (c) to address certain issues in the guidance on assessing collectibility, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
 The effective date and transition requirements for the amendments in these updates are the same as the effective date and transition requirements for the guidance issued in May 2014 and August 2015 to Topic 606.
 These updates are effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-The Company is currently evaluating the impact this guidance will have on its consolidated financial statements upon adoption of this standard.
+The Company is currently evaluating the impact this ASU will have on its consolidated financial statements upon adoption.